replicate/keepsake/python/README.md

     $ python setup.py bdist_egg

+## Release package

+This will build a tarball of the current version push it to `gs://replicate-python-dev/`

+    $ make release

+If you've updated the version string in `setup.py` you need to update the version in `../cli/raw-assets/Dockerfile`.

 ## Format source code

 Any contributions must be formatted with [Black](https://github.com/psf/black).
 The best thing is to set up your editor to automatically format code, but you can also do it manually by running: